bdwashbu/ScalaAsm/README.md

 Scala x86 can be used to implement low-level assembly code.
 ScalaAsm currently supports many useful features such as procedures, loops, labels, and variables.
 Some of these, like variables, are implemented using scala code.

-Heres a very short 32-bit windows console version of "Hello world!", using printf:
+Heres a short 32-bit windows console version of "Hello world!", without using the C standard library:

 ```scala
 object HelloWorld extends AsmProgram {